The Ultimate Guide to Transportation in Iceland

 Rapid weather changes make proper clothing essential, as standing in the cold and rain for hours can ruin your trip.
 While hitchhiking may save money, poor planning can leave travelers stranded, particularly in areas with limited road access.

-As for safety, there hasn’t been a major crime incident involving hitchhikers in many years, but trust your instincts, and never enter a vehicle if you feel unsafe.
+As for safety, there haven’t been any major crime incidents involving hitchhikers in many years, but trust your instincts, and never enter a vehicle if you feel unsafe.

 Also, camping is only allowed in designated camping areas.
-This is to prevent damage to the delicate environment so that it remains to be enjoyed for years to come.
+This is to prevent damage to the delicate environment so that it can be enjoyed for years to come.
 If you pitch a tent outside of a designated area, be prepared to face the consequences if discovered by authorities.

 However, if you're near farmland, some farmers may allow hitchhikers to camp on their land if you ask politely.
 Keep in mind that this is not a reliable option, as not all farmers are open to it, so always have a backup plan.